Texas Cotton Producers

 The organization was instrumental in the design and implementation of the statewide Integrated Pest Management Program and was responsible for formation of the Texas Pest Management Association to oversee the grower interests of the program.
 TCP members also supported laws to enforce cotton stalk destruction in cotton regions of the state, and played a pivotal role in the design and implementation of the Texas Boll Weevil Eradication Program, and creation of the Texas Boll Weevil Eradication Foundation.

-TCP members also help to guide grower research and promotion efforts supported through funding from Cotton Incorporated's Texas State Support Program.
+TCP members also help to guide grower research and promotion efforts supported through funding from Cotton Incorporated’s Texas State Support Program.
 The members work to coordinate and oversee cotton research projects that ensure the most efficient use of grower dollars.
 TCP strives to direct targeted funding to regional and statewide projects that address grower needs through applied research and extension efforts.
-Roughly $1.15 mil have been appropriated through the Texas State Support Program for research and promotion programs during fiscal 2008.
+Just over $1.0 mil has been appropriated through the Texas State Support Program for research and promotion programs during fiscal 2016.

 According to Cooperative Extension, Texas leads the U.S. in cotton production and it is the leading cash crop, ranking only behind the beef and nursery industries in total cash receipts.
 Texas annually produces about 25% of the entire U.S. crop and plants over 6 million acres.
 That’s over 9,000 square miles of cotton fields!